dhanali94/dhanali94/README.md

 - 👋 Hi, I’m Dhanali Nayanathara Fernando.
-- 👀 I’m interested in Web Developer.
+- 👀 I’m interested in Web Developer & be a QA Engineer.
 - 🌱 I’m currently learning BSc Software Engineering & Bachelor of Information Technology.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...